-Investors get confused about the difference between ETFs, mutual funds, and index funds.
+Investors confuse the difference between ETFs, mutual funds, and index funds.
 The reality is that index funds can be purchased through ETFs and mutual funds.
 An ETF trades on an exchange, the mutual fund trades directly through the fund management firm, but both ETFs and mutual funds can be index-tracking funds.

 Advantages of ETFs over mutual funds

 ETFs generally have lower transaction costs, trade real-time on exchanges, and can be more tax-efficient.
 ETFs mostly avoid capital gains tax by allowing shares to trade between buyers and sellers on an exchange.
 ETFs were designed to be passively managed funds, meaning they have lower annual fees than mutual funds.

 Mutual funds have a big disadvantage versus ETFs; when you sell your mutual fund stocks, they are sold directly on your behalf, which incurs capital gains tax that you must pay.

 ETFs also allow you to trade real-time long and short-leveraged bets; this is unique.

 Compared to ETFs, mutual funds offer exotic investment portfolios to try to outperform a benchmark index.
 Mutual funds are actively managed, meaning fund managers and research teams apply their skills to create market-beating profits.
 Over the last three years, 32% of actively managed funds beat the market.